-The Foundation administered funds for others of \$23,079,151 and \$24,120,347 at June 30, 2020 and 2019, respectively.
+The Foundation administered funds for others of \$26,531,386 and \$23,079,151 at June 30, 2021 and 2020, respectively.
 These funds are commingled with the Foundation's investments and are accounted for at the fair value of the underlying investments.
 Earnings and losses from these investments, as well as funds received and distributed, are not included in the statements of activities of the Foundation.

-The Foundation assists with fundraising activities of the University and processes the receipts for many University-affiliated organizations.
-During fiscal years 2020 and 2019, the Foundation received approximately \$347,000 and \$340,000, respectively, for the University of Mississippi Alumni Association and \$1,372,000 and \$1,242,000, respectively, for the Ole Miss Athletics Foundation.
-Distributions to these organizations, all of which were made at the direction of the affiliated organization, for fiscal years 2020 and 2019 included approximately \$604,000 and \$584,000, respectively, to the University of Mississippi Alumni Association and \$1,409,000 and \$1,234,000, respectively, to the Ole Miss Athletics Foundation.
-In addition to these affiliated organizations, the Foundation maintains funds for certain other third-party organizations.
-During fiscal year 2020, the Foundation received approximately \$2,000,000 from these organizations and during fiscal years 2020 and 2019, the Foundation distributions to these organizations, at the organizations' direction, of approximately \$794,000 and \$1,180,000.
-No amounts were received by the Foundation during fiscal year 2019 from these organizations.
+The Foundation assists with fund raising activities of the University and processes the receipts for many University affiliated organizations.
+During the years ended June 30, 2021 and 2020, the Foundation received approximately \$299,000 and \$347,000, respectively, for the University of Mississippi Alumni Association and approximately \$2,855,000 and \$1,372,000, respectively, for the Ole Miss Athletics Foundation.
+Distributions to these organizations, all of which were made at the direction of the affiliated organization, for the years ended June 30, 2021 and 2020 included approximately \$576,000 and \$604,000, respectively, to the University of Mississippi Alumni Association and approximately \$2,865,000 and \$1,409,000, respectively, to the Ole Miss Athletics Foundation.
+In addition to these affiliated organizations, the Foundation maintains funds for certain other third party organizations.
+During the years ended June 30, 2021 and 2020, the Foundation received approximately \$1,500,000 and \$2,000,000, respectively, from these organizations and made distributions to these organizations, at the organizations' direction, of approximately \$4,504,000 and \$794,000.